carsongross/ronin/Controller-Arguments.md

     controller.Main.viewPerson(Person.fromId(5))
 {% endhighlight %}

-Don't forget that you can use a Gosu enhancement to add `fromID()` to an existing type, such as a Hibernate class, thus turning it into a valid Ronin entity type.
-You could even enhance a single interface implemented by all of your entity types, though be careful to ensure that `fromID()` always returns the concrete type, not the interface type (most likely through the use of a type parameter on the enhancement).
+Don't forget that you can use a Gosu enhancement to add `fromId()` to an existing type, such as a Hibernate class, thus turning it into a valid Ronin entity type.
+You could even enhance a single interface implemented by all of your entity types, though be careful to ensure that `fromId()` always returns the concrete type, not the interface type (most likely through the use of a type parameter on the enhancement).
 Consult the Gosu documentation for further details on enhancements.